-27 still missing after Indonesia volcanic eruption kills 15
+27 still missing after Indonesia volcanic eruption kills 22

 The eruption of the 3,676-meter (12,060-foot) -high mountain eased pressure that had been building under a lava dome in the crater.
 But experts warned that the dome could further collapse, causing an avalanche of blistering gas and debris trapped beneath it.

-More than 1,700 villagers escaped to makeshift emergency shelters after Saturday’s powerful eruption, but many others defied official warnings and chose to remain in their homes to tend their livestock and protect their property.
+More than 2,000 villagers of 5,205 displaced people escaped to makeshift emergency shelters after Saturday’s powerful eruption, but many others defied official warnings and chose to remain in their homes to tend their livestock and protect their property.

 Semeru, also known as Mahameru, has erupted many times in the last 200 years.
 Still, as on many of the 129 volcanoes monitored in Indonesia, tens of thousands of people live on its fertile slopes.
 It last erupted in January, with no casualties.